 On the road I met people who had no support from their friends and family.
 People who were running away from problems at home, people searching for something or someone to complete them.

 My friends, family and clients have showered me with love, support, and respect- not only for my long term travels but for every seemingly radical decision I’ve made over the years.
-From opening a salon in 3 weeks, to calling off my wedding, to indefinitely traveling the world I have had a tribe of unwavering supporters by my side.
+From opening a salon in 3 weeks, to calling off my wedding, to indefinitely traveling the world I have had a group of unwavering supporters by my side.

 (To my people (you know who you are): Thank you!
 You are forever loved and appreciated.
 I could not have become the woman I am today without you.)